SvenMarcus/hpc-rocket/README.md

 ### Authentication

 HPC Rocket does support authentication via password and private key.
-Password authentication currently requires adding it to the config file.
-Therefore, authentication via private key is recommended.
-Interactive password input is planned for a future version.
+Both can be set via environment variables.

 ### Slurm configuration